MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 7. On the User Form, choose the **Delete** button.

 The user still exists in the environment as disabled and continues to show in the Disabled Users list.
-To permanently delete from the environment, see [Permanently delete users in Dataverse](#permanently-delete-users-in-dataverse).
+To permanently delete from the environment, go to [Permanently delete users in Power Platform](#permanently-delete-users-in-power-platform) later in this article.

 #### Option B: View and soft delete disabled users who were permanently deleted from Azure AD